Bloom-host/BloomDocs/docs/running_a_server/timings.md

 :::important
 The PaperMC team has decided to remove the Timings system and replace it with [Spark](/spark) in a future version.
-Timings should be considered depricated and no longer be used.
+Timings should be considered deprecated and no longer be used.

 Paper 1.21 builds will have the timings system disabled by default.